NicolasBoumal/schoen-poll/README.md

 * The `results.html` page can be included as a "browser" source in [OBS](https://obsproject.com/): it will make the background transparent.
 This provides a means to overlay the vote bubbles and the QR code on top of your powerpoint / keynote / iPad goodnotes / ... seamlessly, still controlled by the admin remote (on your phone).
 The overlay only appears on the screen you share or on the virtual camera, so the presenter view stays clean.

+* Why Firestore and not real-time database?
+It's all about how Firebase's [free tier](https://firebase.google.com/pricing) is structured.
+Firestore allows a few tens of thousands of reads and writes per day: that's fine for a dozen polls in a classroom with a few hundred students.
+If it's not enough, you can pay for more and it's very cheap (a few cents per lecture would do).
+In contrast, the real-time database would allow vastly more reads and writes per day for free, but it has a cap at 100 simultaneous connections.
+Since each student establishes a connection, that's a no-go for that free tier.
+In principle, you could sign-up for the pay-as-you-go plan of the real-time database, which lifts the cap to 200'000 simultaneous connections.
+It is highly unlikely that your usage would ever exceed the free tier within the pay-as-you-go plan, and so this might be the superior option for large audiences; but your credit card would be attached to it.
+There are pros and cons; and switching requires changes in the code (which Gemini could execute if need be).

 ## Firebase access rules